dineshachuthan/AIStoryTellerBackendAPI/replit.md

 ## Overview

-This is a full-stack collaborative storytelling platform that enables users to create, analyze, and perform stories through AI-powered narrative analysis and voice-based roleplay.
-The application combines modern web technologies with AI services to provide an immersive storytelling experience.
+This is a relationship-aware content sharing platform that enables users to create stories once and automatically narrate them differently based on their relationship with each recipient.
+The same story content gets narrated with different conversation styles (respectful tone for parents, business tone for colleagues, authoritative tone for kids, etc.) using ElevenLabs TTS.
+The platform supports multi-dimensional caching with cache keys structured as User.StoryID.ConversationStyle.Emotion, enabling personalized content delivery based on relationship context.

 ## System Architecture